FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/june-q-a-summary.md

 **Will the total of 4 million FIL be split between miners?
 How much will be actually distributed to miners?**

-You can read about the method for distributing Testnet Incentive rewards [here](https://filecoin.io/blog/announcing-testnet-incentives/).
+You can read about the method for distributing Testnet Incentive rewards [in our blog post](https://filecoin.io/blog/announcing-testnet-incentives/).
 It’s up to miners how much FIL will actually be distributed!
 Add more storage to unlock more rewards.

 **How big will the deals be that the bot tries to make with miners during Incentivized Testnet?**